Find Affordable College Courses

 The following schools top our list of the Most Popular Anthropology Bachelor's Degree Colleges.

-Our 2023 rankings named University of Massachusetts Amherst the most popular school in Massachusetts for anthropology students working on their bachelor’s degree.
-UMass Amherst is a very large public school located in the large suburb of Amherst.
+Our analysis found University of Massachusetts Amherst to be the most popular school for anthropology students who want to pursue a bachelor’s degree in Massachusetts.
+UMass Amherst is a fairly large public school located in the large suburb of Amherst.

 Of the 48 students majoring in anthropology at UMass Amherst, 27% are male and 73% are female.